fiftythanks/template/README.md

   - eslint-plugin-import.
   - eslint-webpack-plugin. — To add JS linting as a pre-build step.
 - Prettier v3.5.2 (`"singleQuote": true`).
-- husky and lint-staged for the pre-commit hook.
+- husky and lint-staged for pre-commit hooks.
 - Stylelint for CSS linting.
   - stylelint-config-sass-guidelines. — To support Sass files and lint according to the [Sass Guidelines](https://sass-guidelin.es).
   - PostCSS. — As a dependency for stylelint-config-sass-guidelines.